daanbom/Custom-Drop-Sounds/README.md

 # Custom Drop Sounds
-A Plugin to make getting a drop play a custom sound.
+A Plugin which plays custom sounds when you receive certain drops.

 ## Configuration
 Currently, there are a few options for custom sounds.

 You can have a custom sound for 5 tiers of drops.
 You can customize how low/high the drop has to be for each tier.
-For example, you can pick to have "lowest" tier be between 50k and 250k.
+For example, you can pick to have the "lowest" tier be between 50k and 250k.

 There are custom sounds for all clue's available, currently they are all the same sound But you can replace them to have different individual sounds.